 Congratulations, Amazon FBA sellers!
 You did it!
 You made it to Black Friday and beyond, which means it’s time to talk Amazon Black Friday trends.

-Speaking of Black Friday, here at Jungle Scout we had a chance to pour over the bestsellers lists.
-Using our own data, we noticed a few odd trends.
-But instead of trying to make heads-or-tails of these trends, we decided to share our questions with you.
+Pouring over the bestsellers lists, and using our own data, we noticed a few odd patterns.
+But instead of trying to make heads-or-tails of these trends, we decided to share our observations (and resultant questions) with you.

-Maybe you can help us figure some of this stuff out.
+Maybe you can help us figure some of these Amazon Black Friday trends out.

 #1 – “What’s up with all the slow-cookers and instant-pots?”